 If intermediate wave (Y) is a flat correction then within it minor wave B must retrace a minimum of 90% the length of minor wave A, and it may make a new low below 1,180.84.

 If intermediate wave (Y) is a flat correction then within it minor wave A must subdivide as a three wave structure.
 At this stage it looks like minor wave A may be unfolding as a zigzag because minute wave a within it completed as a leading diagonal which is a five wave structure.
-If minute wave b within this zigzag is over then at 1,314 minute wave c would reach equality in length with minute wave a.
+Minute wave b is probably an incomplete expanded flat correction.

 Primary wave 4 may not move into primary wave 1 price territory.
 This wave count is invalidated with movement above 1,532.90.

-Within subminuette wave iii micro wave 2 may not move beyond the start of micro wave 1.
-This wave count is invalidated with movement above 1,261.92.
+Within subminuette wave iii micro wave 4 to come may not move into micro wave 1 price territory.
+This wave count is invalidated with movement above 1,255.47